Skip to main content

 Is it of substantial importance to you that you be appointed as your child’s custodial parent, and that your home is your child’s primary residence?
 Or, do your child custody goals involve more pointed decisions, like whether or not parenting time is supervised or unsupervised?
 To get what you want out of child custody and visitation disputes, you may need to secure experienced legal representation.

-In family law disputes, questions regarding child custody, visitation, and parenting time are often front and center.
+In family law disputes, questions regarding child custody, visitation, and parenting time are often at the forefront.
 Family lawyers understand parents’ need to spend consistent, quality time with their kids.
-These legal professionals help hundreds of parents and families meet their child custody, parenting, and visitation goals.
+These legal professionals help hundreds of parents and families achieve their child-custody, parenting, and visitation goals.

 We Help To Ensure Parents Get the Time They Need With Their Children